Did You Receive an Ozempic Health Insurance Denial? Perhaps We Can Help.

 Given that it tested individuals with and without type 2 diabetes, it will be interesting to see what specific FDA approvals Novo Nordisk seeks.

-Novo Nordisk expects to apply for FDA approval in 2023.
-The company also plans to apply for regulatory approval in the EU in 2023 as well.
+Novo Nordisk expects to apply for FDA approval by the end of 2023.
+The company also plans to apply for regulatory approval in the EU in 2023.

 Although it is not FDA-approved for weight loss, there is a different semaglutide tablet on the market now.
-FDA-approved to improve glycemic control in type 2 diabetics, Rybelsus, also from Novo Nordisk, comes in 7 mg and 14 mg doses.
+FDA-approved to improve glycemic control in type 2 diabetics, Rybelsus, also from Novo Nordisk, comes in 3 mg, 7 mg and 14 mg oral doses.
+In fact, on October 21, 2024, Novo Nordisk announced results from the Rybelsus Phase 3 clinical trial “SOUL” with diabetics who also had cardiovascular disease (CVD) or chronic kidney disease (CKD).
+This study with 9,650 participants found that Rybelsus led to a 14% reduction in the risk of major adverse cardiovascular events (MACE).
+Novo Nordisk plans to seek FDA approval for Rybelsus to protect cardiovascular health in diabetics at the end of 2024 or early 2025

 How much does Ozempic Cost?

 Ozempic is an expensive medication.
-It costs approximately $890-$950 per month in the United States.
+As of the 3.5% price increase in 2024, it costs $968.52 per month in the United States.
 Interestingly, Ozempic costs much less in some other countries.
-A study from August 15, 2023 showed that Ozempic’s monthly cost was $83 in France, $93 in the UK, and $147 in Canada.
+A study from August 2023 showed that Ozempic’s monthly cost was $83 in France, $87 in Australia, $93 in the UK, $96 in Sweden, $103 in Germany and the Netherlands, $144 in Switzerland, $147 in Canada, and $169 in Japan.
+In August 2023 Ozempic’s monthly list price in the United States was $936.

 Is There a Difference Between Ozempic and Wegovy?

 Both drugs are made by Novo Nordisc and contain the active ingredient semaglutide.
 Both are given via weekly injections.
 The main differences are health conditions the two were approved to treat, the dosage, and the cost.
 Ozempic was FDA-approved for type 2 diabetes and to help prevent cardiovascular issues in 2017.
 Wegovy was FDA-approved for obesity and chronic overweight in 2021.
 The primary Ozempic dosage is 2 mg weekly, while the main Wegovy dosage is 2.4 mg weekly.
-As of November 2022, Ozempic costs about $890-$950 per month with a coupon and Wegovy costs about $1,340-$1,435 per month with a coupon.
+As of November 2023, Ozempic costs about $970 per month and Wegovy costs $1,349 per month.
 Ozempic is often prescribed instead of Wegovy for weight loss because it is cheaper, more widely available, and more often approved by insurance since it is approved for diabetes.
 The Affordable Care Act doesn’t require health insurers to cover obesity medications or surgeries.

 Can Wegovy Be Substituted for Ozempic and Vice Versa?